Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 This is a guide for commonly asked Sillytavern Questions.
 It is:

-1. Not Preset-specific or Lucid Loom Specific (Check my Loom Guide for that)
+1. Not Preset-specific or Lucid Loom Specific (Check my [Loom Guide](LoomGuide.md) for that)
-2. Not Terminology or Model Specific (Check my loom guide for basic model rundowns and terminology)
+2. Not Terminology or Model Specific (Check my [Loom Guide](LoomGuide.md) for basic model rundowns and terminology)
-3. Not Reasoning-Setup specific (This will be different for every preset, I have a detailed breakdown of reasoning options in sillytavern in my Loom Guide)
+3. Not Reasoning-Setup specific (This will be different for every preset, I have a detailed breakdown of reasoning options in sillytavern in my [Loom Guide](LoomGuide.md))

 # Table of Contents